FOCUS AND ROLES:

 In addition to fundraisers, the PA also coordinates teacher appreciation events, activities for parents and children as well as ways to give back to the community.
 These events/activities would not be possible without the help of the CCNS community.

-The CCNS Parents’ Association (PA) exists to help parents get involved with the school.
-All parents are members.
-The two officers of the PA are elected to two-year terms and serve on the CCNS Board of Trustees.
-The PA also organizes fundraisers and teacher appreciation events.
-Volunteering at CCNS is a great way to get to know fellow parents and to offer your unique talents in ways that benefit our school community.
-Volunteer opportunities range from being a class parent to helping plan one of two fundraising events (please see the attached list for more detailed information).
+Volunteering at CCNS is a great way to get to know fellow parents and to offer unique talents in ways that benefit the entire school community.
+Volunteer opportunities range from being a class parent to helping plan and make events happen.

 Class Parents – 2 per class

 Every classroom has 2 class parents.
 This is a great way to get involved in the school and in your child’s classroom.
 Responsibilities include:

 · Serve as a liaison between class and parents

 · Work with teachers to create class auction item for spring auction

 · Coordinate holiday and end of year gift giving

 · Coordinate emergency phone/email chain

 · Organize social events for parents and children in your class